NuGet/docs.microsoft.com-nuget/docs/reference/extensibility/NuGet-Credential-Providers-for-Visual-Studio.md

 A sample implementation can be found in [the VsCredentialProvider sample](https://github.com/NuGet/Samples/tree/master/VsCredentialProvider).

-The NuGet Visual Studio Extension uses an internal `VsCredentialProviderImporter` which also scans for plug-in credential providers.
+Within Visual Studio, NuGet uses an internal `VsCredentialProviderImporter` which also scans for plug-in credential providers.
 These plug-in credential providers must be discoverable as a MEF Export of type `IVsCredentialProvider`.

 Starting with 4.8+ NuGet in Visual Studio supports the new cross platform authentication plugins as well, but they are not the recommended approach for performance reasons.